 Sleep Lab & Sleep Medicine

 If you often find yourself wide awake in the wee hours, you're not alone.
 Nearly two-thirds of American adults experience regular sleep disruptions.
+Lack of sleep can contribute to following risks:

-But insomnia need not be a life sentence.
+Insomnia doesn't need to be a life sentence.
+Many disorders can be diagnosed with overnight sleep study, or polysomnograms.
 An overnight stay at Virginia Hospital Center's Sleep Lab could pinpoint what ails you.

-Many disorders can be diagnosed with overnight sleep study, or polysomnograms, according to Lawrence Stein, MD, Director of the Hospital's Sleep Lab which is accredited by the American Academy of Sleep Medicine.
-Doctors can simultaneously record a patient's brainwaves, muscle activity, heart rhythms, belly and chest wall effort, air flow to the nose and mouth, snoring patterns, blood oxygen levels and nerve impulses to the eye.
+Our physicians will simultaneously record a patient's brainwaves, muscle activity, heart rhythms, belly and chest wall effort, air flow to the nose and mouth, snoring patterns, blood oxygen levels and nerve impulses to the eye.
 These factors can help identify the onset of REM (rapid eye movement), dream states and possible impediments to sound sleep.

 Sleep apnea, a condition affecting some 15 million Americans, is among the most common disorders diagnosed at the Lab.
 Those affected experience repetitive, involuntary breathing pauses throughout the night due to absent or impaired air flow through the back of the throat.
-"This results in an adrenaline surge, which, in turn, causes an elevation in respiratory effort, blood pressure, lung circulatory pressures and heart rate," Dr. Stein explains.
-"The outcome is sleep disruption, loud, irregular snoring, carryover fatigue and headaches."
+This results in an adrenaline surge, which, in turn, causes an elevation in respiratory effort, blood pressure, lung circulatory pressures and heart rate.
+The outcome is sleep disruption, loud, irregular snoring, carryover fatigue and headaches.
 Recent studies have also shown sleep apnea to be a risk factor for high blood pressure, stroke, and heart disease.